flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 How many of them involve solving complex behavioral problems related to *social interaction*?
 Very little!
 It's only very recently that people have began to become interested in language grounding in this community of machine learning.
 Things are developing, but it is still very primitive as compared to the real social problems that are solved by humans.

-*ME: It would be a very valuable contribution, for instance, for the development of robotics, to develop new benchmark environments which feature this open-ended learning, right?*
+***ME: It would be a very valuable contribution, for instance, for the development of robotics, to develop new benchmark environments which feature this open-ended learning, right?***

-Yes.
+*PYO*: Yes.
 Developmental robotics, long before machine learning, has for more than two decades being focusing on those problems of how machines can adapt and learn interaction with social peers [4,16,30].
 People have studied for those two decades, for example, how children can learn basic social interaction skills such as joint attention [3,14,21].
 Also, the problem of language grounding has been studied already 20 or 30 years ago, even before developmental robotics started as a field [28,29,27].